 On the run with the law on their trail, America's most anguished vampire family heads to England to find an ancient vampire clan.
 What they find instead could tear their family, and their throats, apart forever.

 Piggy Banks tells the story of two charming and brilliant brothers who finance their lifestyle by robbing and murdering pretty much anyone foolish enough to get in the car with them.
 They ...
 See full summary »

 Morgan J. Freeman

 The relationship between Eric and Stephanie is floundering.
 They decide to leave for the Republic of Santiago to visit the famous ruins.
 Once there, they learn that a serial killer rages on steep roads of the region, eliminating drunk drivers.

 The young police man Vincent is the best in his class, and denies to be recruited to the special forces.
 But when the corrupt Milo manages to get a grip on him, his life is turned into a living nightmare.

-After decades of happy marriage and a life surrounded by luxury and wealth, Wayne Hayes, a successful car-rental businessman and his loving wife Eileen, are looking forward to a tranquil and comfortable retirement.
-However, the dreams of a peaceful life will eventually crumble like a pack of cards, when at gunpoint, Arnold Mack, a disgruntled former employee, will abduct Wayne in broad daylight right in front of his mansion in Pittsburgh.
-Suddenly, the life of the accomplished entrepreneur and seasoned negotiator rests entirely in the hands of his nervous, yet ruthless kidnapper who has nothing to lose and everything to gain.
+After decades of happy marriage and a life surrounded by luxury and wealth, Wayne Hayes (Robert Redford), a successful car-rental businessman and his loving wife Eileen (Dame Helen Mirren), are looking forward to a tranquil and comfortable retirement.
+However, the dreams of a peaceful life comes crumbling down like a pack of cards, when at gunpoint, Arnold Mack (Willem Dafoe), a disgruntled former employee, abducts Wayne in broad daylight right in front of his mansion in Pittsburgh.
+Suddenly, the life of the accomplished entrepreneur and seasoned negotiator rests entirely in the hands of his nervous, yet ruthless kidnapper, who has nothing to lose and everything to gain.
 This is Wayne's most important negotiation in his life, nevertheless, has he the strength to succeed?Written by

 Was this review helpful to you?